yc3332/Kaggle-Competition-CNN-Image-Classification/README.md

 ### Overview of the files
-task5-kaggle.ipynb:Main code, all functions run in this notebook file, and all results are printed here /ecbm4040/neuralnets/kaggle.py: This script defines the method to train our model and test the trained model
+task5-kaggle.ipynb:Main code, all functions run in this notebook file, and all results are printed here kaggle.py: This script defines the method to train our model and evaluate the trained model and the prediction of test data

 ### Layers Construction
 input >> [conv2d-maxpooling-norm] >> [conv2d-maxpooling-norm] >> flatten >> DenseLayer >> AffineLayer >> softmax loss >> output